AlexNabokikh/windows-playbook/README.md

 ## Author

-This project was created by [Alexander Nabokikh](https://www.linkedin.com/in/nabokih/) (originally inspired by [geerlingguy/mac-dev-playbook](https://github.com/geerlingguy/mac-dev-playbook)).
+This project was created by [Alexander Nabokikh](https://www.linkedin.com/in/nabokih/) (initially inspired by [geerlingguy/mac-dev-playbook](https://github.com/geerlingguy/mac-dev-playbook)).

 ## License